LearnPF/learnpf.github.io/weighing.md

 Of course, the examples I gave in this lesson were very high level.
-Try to add depth to your weighing; Specifically, feature the numbers you give in Crossfire, or certain statistics that help to bolster your case.
+Try to add depth to your weighing; Specifically, feature the numbers you give in Constructive, or certain statistics that help to bolster your case.
 When the judge is given a number, it makes their job much easier.